Maduro says he escaped 'assassination' attempt claimed by rebel group - AFP

 The Colombian foreign ministry denied involvement, saying the allegations were "absurd" and "lacked any foundations."

-In a statement, the Russia foreign ministry said: ""We strongly condemn the assassination attempt on the President of the Bolivarian Republic of Venezuela.

-"We are convinced that settling political differences must be carried out exclusively in a peaceful and democratic way."

-Late Saturday, a civilian and military rebel group calling itself the "National Movement of Soldiers in T-shirts" claimed responsibility.
+Meanwhile, late Saturday, a civilian and military rebel group calling itself the "National Movement of Soldiers in T-shirts" claimed responsibility for the explosion.

 "It is contrary to military honor to keep in government those who not only have forgotten the Constitution, but who have also made public office an obscene way to get rich," the group said in a statement passed to US-based opposition journalist Patricia Poleo, who read it on her YouTube channel.